matloff/TidyverseSkeptic/README.md

 The first major firm to become involved in R was Revolution Analytics (now part of Microsoft).
 There was much concern in the R community at the time over Revo's potential negative impact on R, but instead, they turned out to be model corporate citizens.
+Ever since they began heavily promoting the Tidyverse, RStudio has failed this criterion.

 As noted, I know and admire the people at RStudio, *but a commercial entity should not have such undue, unilateral influence on an